torusware/speedus-ubuntu/README.md

 This will launch a `bash` shell where you can execute whatever program you want.

-In this image we provide a built-in communication tests, Netpipe.
-Just execute:
+In this image we provide a built-in communication tests, [NetPIPE](http://bitspjoule.org/netpipe/).
+In order to obtain the baseline performance:

     NPtcp &
     NPtcp -h localhost

-For getting the baseline.
-To perform the test with our solution:
+Now, compare these results with the same test running with Speedus:

     speedus NPtcp &
     speedus NPtcp -h localhost